0xProject/protocol/README.md

 ## Introduction

 The 0x API is a collection of services and endpoints that can be run together or separately.
-In aggregate, the APIs provide interfaces to 0x liquidity, 0x staking data and more.
+In aggregate, the APIs provide interfaces to 0x liquidity.
 Everything can be run monolithically via `yarn start` and `docker-compose` up as described in [Getting Started](#getting-started).

 ## Services